MachineLemonade/docs/v0.10/cloud-migration.md

     - Static IP: `35.245.140.149`
 6. Add your email address in the "Alerts" tab.
 These are platform-level alerts you can get more info on [here](https://www.astronomer.io/docs/alerts/)

-> Note: If you leverage CI/CD, you'll have to replace our current Docker registry (`registry.astronomer.cloud`) with the registry on "New" Cloud (`registry.astronomer.cloud`) in your script, in addition to your newly generated API Key.
+> Note: If you leverage CI/CD, you'll have to replace our current Docker registry (`registry.astronomer.cloud`) with the registry on "New" Cloud (`registry.gcp0001.us-east4.astronomer.io`) in your script, in addition to your newly generated API Key.

 ### Part III: Upgrade the Astronomer CLI + Deploy